 11. Takes time to develop:

 This new teaching style is fresh to students as well as teachers.
-Teachers would not have perfect coordination at the first go, they will have to do many trails for reaching a most effective format.
+Teachers would not have perfect coordination at the first go, they will have to do many trails for reaching the most effective format.
 There can be an overlap of ideas among teachers or they could not impart whatever they thought of.